Evolve-03/Ticket-Management-System/README.md

-# Bug Tracker
+# Ticket Management System

 ## Project Overview
-Bug Tracker is a simple and efficient tool designed to help teams track and manage bugs or issues in their projects.
+Ticket management system is a simple and efficient tool designed to help teams track and manage tickets in their projects.
 It provides an intuitive interface for logging, updating, and resolving bugs, ensuring smooth project workflows.

 ## Features
-- Add, update, and delete bug reports.
+- Add, update, and delete ticket reports.
-- Categorize bugs by severity and priority.
+- Categorize tickets by severity and priority.
-- Assign bugs to team members.
+- Assign tickets to team members.
-- Track the status of bugs (e.g., Open, In Progress, Resolved).
+- Track the status of tickets (e.g., Open, In Progress, Resolved).
-- Search and filter bugs for easy management.
+- Search and filter tickets for easy management.